Table of Contents

 Use a Security Plugin

 If you are unable to manually handle all the security requirements of your store, you can add a security plugin to your site and let it handle all the tasks of keeping your site secure.
-Most security plugins come with some of the important features such as web application firewall, malware scanner, site security activity auditing, limited login attempts, and blacklist monitoring, etc.
+Most security plugins come with some important features such as a web application firewall, malware scanner, site security activity auditing, limited login attempts, and blacklist monitoring, etc.

 Here are some of the most popular security plugins for your WordPress-WooCommerce website.